Updated: Dec 6, 2022

 Press Release - For Immediate Release

-September 2022 – The Center for Canine Behavior Studies, Inc. is proud to announce that the Journal of Veterinary Behavior: Clinical Applications and Research (Elsevier) has published their research paper titled, “An investigation into the effectiveness of various professionals and behavior modification programs, with or without medication,
+September 2022 – The Center for Canine Behavior Studies, Inc. is proud to announce that the Journal of Veterinary Behavior: Clinical Applications and Research (Elsevier) has published their research paper titled, “An investigation into the effectiveness of various professionals and behavior modification programs, with or without medication, for the treatment of canine fears".

 The paper was written by the CCBS team of Ian R. Dinwoodie, Vivian Zottola, and under the leadership of President/CEO Nicholas H. Dodman.
 The paper is second in a series, following the previously published paper, “An investigation into the effectiveness of various professionals and behavior modification programs, with or without medication, for the treatment of canine aggression” published in the volume 43, of the aforementioned journal in May–June 2021, pages 46-53.